visgl/deck.gl/API-GUIDELINES.md

 (either to a value, or a value returned by calling the supplied function).
 That seems more orthogonal to me.

-### Naming rules for attribute-related props (aka accessors)
+### Naming Rules for Accessors (i.e. attribute related props)

 An attribute is called `instancePositions` or `positions`, `instanceColors` or `colors`, etc.
 The property associated with that attribute is called `getPosition`, `getColor` etc: the attribute name with `instance` and the plural removed.

 Such property is called an accessor.
-It can either be a function, in which case it is applied to every element in data to extract the data.
+Its value must be a function, in which case it is applied to every element in data to extract the data.
-Or it can be a value (number or short array of numbers) in which case all instances are set to that value (N/I).

-The updateTrigger for that accessor is named after the accessor:
+The `updateTrigger` for that accessor is named after the accessor:
 `getColor`, `getPosition`.
-For backwards compatibility, the name of the attribute (e.g. `instanceColors` is also supported)

-### Notes on non-attribute related props

-If a function, it is called (possibly repeatedly in-between renders in animation mode) to generate a value for the uniform.
-If a property is set to a function, that function is called with an object containing some arguments (like time and tick count that it can use to interpolate values).

 ### Naming rules for props that control uniforms